apache/incubator-myriad/docs/myriad-configuration.md

 executor:
   jvmMaxMemoryMB: 256   # Xmx for myriad's executor that launches Node Manager.
   path: file://localhost/usr/local/libexec/mesos/myriad-executor-0.0.1.jar  # Path for the myriad's executor binary.
                                                                             # Also supports, hdfs:// notation.
+  #These are for remote distribution
   #path: hadoop-2.5.0/share/hadoop/yarn/lib/myriad-executor-0.0.1.jar #this should be relative if nodeManagerUri is set
-  #These are optional
-  #user: hduser #user the executor process runs as, currently needs to be a user with passwordless sudo access defaults to ro
   #nodeManagerUri: hdfs://namenode:port/dist/hadoop-2.5.0.tar.gz # the uri to d/l hadoop from

 # Environment variables required to launch Node Manager process.
 Admin can also pass other environment variables to NodeManager.